opendevshop/devshop/deleting.md

 3. Scroll down to the bottom of the settings page and click the *Delete this project* link.
 4. On the confirmation page, click the *Delete Project* button. *This cannot be undone!*

 Your project, and all of it's environments will be scheduled for deletion once you hit this button.
-It will take a few dozen seconds for each environment to be deleted, so please be patient.
+It will take a few seconds for each environment to be deleted, so please be patient.